Victorian Ice Hockey Association: World War II

+Post World War II and Modern Hockey

+After ceasing activity as an association during the events of World War II in 1941, the first post-war meeting was held in St. Moritz Ice Rink at 8:15pm on 6 May 1946.
+The meeting was attended by 45 members and prospective members and the first order of business was to elect a Chairperson and Secretary for the meeting to dissolve the previous committee and elect a new one.
+Ted Molony, Manager of the Melbourne Glaciarium was elected president but resigned in the following meeting 10 days later to be replaced by Syd Hiort.
+It was on this same day in the second meeting on the evening of 16 May 1946 that the Association would form 4 new clubs and plan the 1946 Season and new player permit cards, the first season for a few years.
+The 4 new clubs were Eastern Suburbs, Western Suburbs, Southern Suburbs and Northern Suburbs.

 Interstate competition

 1909: The Inter-State Series

 The first inter-state ice hockey championship was held between a state representative team from Victoria and from New South Wales.
 This tournament was a best-of-3 format and saw Victoria win the series 2 games to 1.
 New South Wales was represented by a newly formed team in 1909 and travelled to Melbourne on 29 August 1909 which marked the first national interstate competition for senior men's hockey in Australia.

 The first game of the series had a final score of 2–1 with New South Wales defeating Victoria.
 Friday 3 September 1909 the Victorian team defeated the New South Wales team 1–0, giving Victorian goaltender Charles Watt the first recorded shutout in the history of the Inter-State Series.
 In the third game of the series both teams had won a game each.
 Victoria defeated New South Wales 6–1 and became the first team to win the Inter-State Series in Australia.

 The proprietors of the St. Moritz Ice Rink granted ice time to the Victorian Ice Hockey Association, free of charge to run a Lightning premiership for 8 B grade teams on 9 July 1954.
 All proceeds for the matches would go to the hockey association for the betterment and growth of the sport in Victoria.